2023 Best Geological & Earth Sciences Bachelor's Degree Schools in the Southwest Region

 After completing their Bachelor's Degree, geology graduates from University of Arizona carry an average student debtload of $28,665.

-The University of Texas at Arlington did quite well in this year’s ranking of the best places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the large city of Arlington, UT Arlington is a public college with a fairly large student population.
+The University of Texas at Arlington landed the #9 spot in the 2023 rankings for the best bachelor’s degree geological and earth sciences programs.
+Located in the large city of Arlington, UT Arlington is a public college with a very large student population.

 Geology majors at UT Arlington take out an average of $24,535 in student loans while working on their Bachelor's Degree.

-With a ranking of #10, The University of Texas at San Antonio did quite well on this year’s best schools for geological and earth sciences students working on their bachelor’s degree.
-Located in the large city of San Antonio, UTSA is a public school with a very large student population.
+The University of Texas at San Antonio came in at #10 in this year’s edition of the Best Geological & Earth Sciences Bachelor’s Degree Schools in the Southwest Region ranking.
+Located in the city of San Antonio, UTSA is a public school with a very large student population.

 On average, geology graduates from UTSA take out $22,486 in student loans while working on their Bachelor's Degree.

-Explore the best geological and earth sciences schools for a specific state in the Southwest region.
+Explore the best geological and earth sciences colleges for a specific state in the Southwest region.

 More Geological & Earth Sciences Rankings in the Southwest Region